When you create an instance, the system prompts you to specify an initial username

-You can manage permissions at the database, schema and table levels.
-For example, if you want to grant the reading permission of a table to a user and revoke the modification permission, you can use the following example:
+You can manage permissions at the database, schema, and table levels.
+For example, if you want to grant read permissions on a table to a user and revoke write permissions, execute the following statements:

 GRANT SELECT ON TABLE t1 TO normal_user1; REVOKE UPDATE ON TABLE t1 FROM normal_user1; REVOKE DELETE ON TABLE t1 FROM normal_user1;

 For more information, visit Managing Roles and Privileges.